Dandelight/guoruiming.com/docs/Research/variational_autoencoder.md

 Here, the probability distribution $P(x|z; \theta)$ allows us to make the dependence of $x$ on $z$ explicit by using **the law of total probability**.
 This framework, called **maximum likelihood**, aims at making the model more likely to produce samples similar to those in the dataset.

 It is called the Variational Inference, which means the inference of functions.
 Variation is the extension of differential in function space.
-It represents the principal part of the change in a functional $F(y(x))$ with respect to changes in the independent variable $y(x)$.
+It represents the principal part of the change in a functional $F(y(x))$ concerning changes in the independent variable $y(x)$.
 Variational problem is the extreme value problem of functional.
-The essence of variational inference is to solve the extremum problem of functional.
-Given a set of observations $X = \{x_1, x_2, \ldots, x_n\}$ and a latent variable model $P(X, Z)$, how to inference $P(Z|X)$?
+The essence of variational inference is to solve the extremum problem of the functional.
+Given a set of observations $X = \{x_1, x_2, \ldots, x_n\}$ and a latent variable model $P(X, Z)$, how to infer $P(Z|X)$?

 According to the Bayes' Theorem